liveview-native/liveview-client-swiftui/Sources/PhoenixLiveViewNative/PhoenixLiveViewNative.docc/AddCustomAttribute.md

 }
 ```

-To define for this attributes, implement the ``CustomRegistry/applyCustomAttribute(_:value:element:context:)-4fh1q`` method.
-Your implementation of this method is automatically a SwiftUI `ViewBuilder`, so simply construct the view you want to use rather than returning it.
+To define the view modifier for this attributes, implement the ``CustomRegistry/lookupModifier(_:value:element:context:)-9qdm4`` method.
+From this method, you return a struct that implements SwiftUI's `ViewModifier` protocol.

-To get the base view that is being modified, call ``LiveContext/buildElement(_:)`` with the provided element.

 In the following example, an attribute like `my-font="22"` could be used to apply the custom font named "My Font" with a fixed size of 22pt.